 You must achieve a cumulative grade of 67% or greater to receive credit for ADST 205.

 Zumthor, P. (2006).
-Atmospheres: Architectural environments.
-Surrounding objects.
-Basel: Birkhäuser. (print)
+Atmospheres: Architectural Environments, Surrounding Objects.
+Birkhäuser.

-Please keep the textbooks, as you may need them in future courses.
+Please keep your texts accessible so you may use in future courses.

 Student-Provided Tools and Equipment